Question for Short Debate

 Thirdly, the retention scheme has been mentioned.
 The noble Baroness, Lady Burt, suggested a model for setting up escrow accounts or public bank accounts to prevent the problem that happened with Carillion; money which should have been passed over ages ago to small contractors and others involved gets lost in a bankruptcy.
 This is already happening in Scotland, Wales and Northern Ireland—it is England that is behind.
 Surely the Government must now take action on this matter.
 We have heard about the consultation and the reporting cycle has now finished.
 Where is the action that will follow from that?

-Fourthly, the sort of powers we are thinking about for the Prompt Payment Code are already to be found in other areas of government activity.
+Fourthly, the sorts of powers we are thinking about for the Prompt Payment Code are already to be found in other areas of government activity.
 For instance, the groceries code gives powers to the Groceries Code Adjudicator to fine companies which are in breach of that code 1% of their turnover.
-Why is that power not given to the Small Business Commissioner, who I am sure would jump at the chance .to level what he finds on the ground from the information flowing to him with the action that he needs to take.
+Why is that power not given to the Small Business Commissioner, who I am sure would jump at the chance to level what he finds on the ground from the information flowing to him with the action that he needs to take?
 If we are not getting progress there, why are we not outlawing discounts by companies which attempt to take a cut when they make a payment within the normal rules?
 If there is a continuing problem, why does an automatic interest rate penalty not kick in at the Bank of England rate plus, say, 10%?
 I am sure that for any financier who is involved in trying to work out how to pay their bills, the prospect of having that bill increased by 10% if it is not paid within a certain time would focus their attention.

 My Lords, I am grateful to the noble Baroness, Lady Burt, for securing this debate and for all the expertise and advice that has come from all other noble Lords who have spoken in it.
 I think particularly of the noble Lord, Lord Palmer of Childs Hill, and his account of some of the bullying practices used by some of the larger clients.
 I heard his desire that we should be not just naming and shaming but actively broadcasting the behaviour of some payers.
 These matters can certainly all be taken into account in the various consultations and decisions that we have to make in the future.
 As I said, I am grateful to all noble Lords for speaking, but I am sorry that we have lost my noble friend Lord Cope, who felt that he must be dragged away for another debate.
 I well understand that it was right that he should not speak if he was speaking in another debate.